muratk5n/thirdwave/en/index.md

 😂 😂 The hipster column is always at the ready to show up at anything 'happening', hot, and techy.

-"Mr. Bankman-Fried was presiding over the first edition of the Crypto Bahamas conference, a showcase for FTX and a vivid demonstration of his growing celebrity and influence...
+NYT: "Mr. Bankman-Fried was presiding over the first edition of the Crypto Bahamas conference, a showcase for FTX and a vivid demonstration of his growing celebrity and influence...
 One afternoon, Mr. Bankman-Fried led a panel with Tony Blair and Bill Clinton"

 ---